-Ben Byung-Hyun Rhee has amassed quite a résumé and recognition
+New Jersey, Maestro Ben Byung_Hyun Rhee has amassed quite a résumé

-throughout his career.
-He has served five years as Associate Conductor to
+and recognition throughout his career.
+He has served five years as Associate

-the Nashville Symphony Orchestra, where he has led concerts with world renowned
+Conductor to the Nashville Symphony Orchestra, where he led concerts with

-soloists like Emanuel Ax, Garrick Ohlsson, Itzhak Perlman, Glenn Dicterow,
+world renowned soloists including Emanuel Ax, Garrick Ohlsson, Itzhak Perlman,

-and the Los Angeles Guitar Quartet, to name a few.
+Glenn Dicterow, and the Los Angeles Guitar Quartet, to name but a few.

-He is a frequent guest conductor of the Tennessee Philharmonic, the Huntsville Symphony Orchestra, the Amarillo Symphony Orchestra, the National Symphony Orchestra, the Alabama Symphony Orchestra, the Southwest Florida Symphony, the Bohuslav Martinu Philharmonic, the Mariinsky Theater Orchestra, Korea’s prestigious Korean Broadcasting Symphony (KBS), the Tae-Jeon City Philharmonic, the Korean Symphony, the Chungnam State Philharmonic Orchestra (where he served as Music Director/Conductor for three years before his appointment in Nashville), and the Lautus Chamber Orchestra, which he founded in New York City in October 1995.
+Guest conductor orchestral engagements to his credit include Tennessee Philharmonic, Huntsville Symphony Orchestra, Amarillo Symphony Orchestra, National Symphony Orchestra, Alabama Symphony Orchestra, Southwest Florida Symphony, Bohuslav Martinu Philharmonic, Mariinsky Theater Orchestra, Korea’s prestigious Korean Broadcasting Symphony (KBS), the Tae_Jeon City Philharmonic, the Korean Symphony, the Chungnam State Philharmonic Orchestra (where he served as Music Director/Conductor for three years before his appointment in Nashville), and the Lautus Chamber Orchestra, which he founded in New York City in October 1995.

 As an opera conductor, Maestro Rhee has directed performances with the Nashville Opera Company and New Jersey State Opera, where he assisted veteran maestro Alfredo Silipigni.
-Rhee re-orchestrated Opera L’Amiraglio Yi Sun Sin and conducted its world premiere.
+Rhee re_orchestrated Opera L’Amiraglio Yi Sun Sin and conducted its world premiere.
 He has also conducted annual performances of The Nutcracker with the Huntsville Ballet and Symphony.
-He has produced and directed a new operatic version of Debussy’s L’Enfant Prodigue with Opera Camerata where he is the music director.